Guoxuan99/Virtual-Drag-and-Drop/README.md

 Solution Used: Use the same cvzone version used as in the video tutorial.

-Some minor modification is made to improve the user interface.
+Some minor modification is made to improve the user interface (colour and to terminate the program).

 ![drag and drop](https://user-images.githubusercontent.com/65883921/135100591-70ff1183-72c0-4b56-a271-d2756c5b6ebe.png)